 All three vineyards are part of the Uwharrie Mountains Wine Trail.

-The Badin Road Drive-In – one of five drive-in movie theaters left in North Carolina – shows double features on both of its screens on Fridays and Saturdays.
+The Badin Road Drive-In – one of the few drive-in movie theaters left in North Carolina – shows double features on both of its screens on Fridays, Saturdays and Sundays.
 But the fun starts before the sun sets.
 There’s a children’s playground, and tailgating is popular with the regulars.
 If you’d rather buy than bring, the concession stand’s menu goes from burgers to pizza, and its milkshakes receive rave reviews.
 A low-power FM station broadcasts the audio for the newly released movies.
 Tune in your car radio, or rent a portable radio onsite if you plan to watch from a blanket on the grass or pick-up truck bed.

 There’s more water to explore upstream at slightly larger Badin Lake.
 Its depths are the resting place for a World War II bomber and its crew.
 Hear their story, which involves a lovers’ farewell, at Badin Historic Museum.
 The lake also is a popular fishing hole, thanks in part to the 89-pound blue catfish it produced, which stood as the state record for nearly 10 years.
 There are plenty of big bass, too, which make it a popular tournament venue.

-Morrow Mountain State Park also offers camping.
-While its 2-bedroom cabins, complete with kitchen and bathroom, are often reserved well in advance, there are 106 sites for RVs and tents, along with a few primitive tent sites at the end of a 2-mile hike.
+Interested in camping?
+Look to Morrow Mountain State Park.
+While its two-bedroom cabins, complete with kitchen and bathroom, are often reserved well in advance, there are 106 sites for RVs and tents, along with a few primitive tent sites at the end of a 2-mile hike.
 Follow the 15 miles of hiking trails, from easy to rugged, to interesting sights, including stretches of brilliantly colored mountain laurel and a pre-historic Native American quarry.
 Learn more about them at the park’s Exhibit Hall and reconstructed mid-1800s homestead of Dr. Kron, the region’s first doctor.